readingcat/Course-Project-for-Getting-and-Cleaning-Data/README.md

 - 'CodeBook.md' : Guides through the steps of 'run_analysis.R'

-## To reproduce the project outputs:
+## Steps to reproduce the project outputs:

 1. Download and unzip 'rawdata.zip'.
 Rename the folder as 'data'
 2. Download 'run_analysis.R'